Romain-Thomas-Shef/STON/docs/source/tests.rst

    Detail window on the with **ceramic3.jpg** image loaded.

 Passing the mouse over the image, you will see the closeup window on the bottom left showing a zoom in part of the region where mouse is (see the short video in :doc:`zoom_window`).
 You can see that there are already some notes on the notepad.
 These are the notes displayed for testing purpose.
-You might modify these notes and save them back (**Note:** it will be saved only if the directory where ston is saved is available with write rights).
+You might modify this notes and save them back (**Note:** it will be saved only if the directory where ston is saved is available with write rights).

 Analysis window